Tuition & Fees

 * The included Student-to-Student ($3) and Sustainability ($6) Fees are refundable.

 * The Health Insurance Fee may be waived if a student has existing and equivalent health insurance.
 Visit UIC Campus Care's website.

 Excellence — within reach

 A college education is a great investment.
 The good news is that UIC is committed to making college affordable by guiding you through the financial aid process.
-Last year, UIC undergraduates received nearly $183 million in financial aid.
+Last year, UIC undergraduates received nearly $200 million in financial aid and scholarships.

-Learn about the types of aid available, eligibility requirements, how to apply and more from the Office of Student Financial Aid (OSFA).
+Learn about the types of aid available, eligibility requirements, how to apply and more from the Office of Student Financial Aid and Scholarships.

 The best kind of financial aid — the kind you don't have to pay back!

-UIC offers many financial resources for incoming, transfer and continuing students, including scholarships and grants.
+UIC offers many financial resources for incoming first year and transfer students, including scholarships and grants.
 Last year, nearly two-thirds of UIC students received grants or scholarships.